thesaigoneer/idefix-saigon/README.md

 As i've done before I'll roll my own then, based on Ublue's Sway Atomic image.
 I always use the latest branch, so updates to the latest Fedora will arrive automagically.

+    !A big thanks to @nwg-piotr, the maker of nwg-shell.
+And to @tofik who puts all that in COPR repos so I could apply it to this spin!

 ### Why adjusting at all?

 That's right, those images are already very complete, yet application-wise pretty minimal.
 Adjusting those images has become much more easy than it was in the first couple of years.
 And for me there's always some fluff that can be removed.